← Back to Lexicon

 This technology, in its current state, is deeply flawed.
 It is cumbersome, has been co-opted by speculators, and carries the baggage of its own early, destructive mistakes.

-We are living through a crisis of trust.
-Our digital world is saturated with synthetic media ("deepfakes"), ephemeral platforms, and digital landlords who view us as a resource to be harvested.
+The digital world is living through a crisis of trust.
+It is saturated with synthetic media ("deepfakes"), ephemeral platforms, and digital landlords who view users as a resource to be harvested.

-Our mandate as Digital Archaeologists is to clear away this dust of jargon.
+The mandate of the Digital Archaeologist is to clear away this dust of jargon.
 To stop talking like engineers and start talking like humans.
-To stop saying "NFT" and "FT" and start saying "Digital Deeds" and "Digital Receipts."
+To stop saying NFT and FT and start saying "Digital Deeds" and "Digital Receipts."

 These are the simple, grounded, and powerful metaphors of true ownership.
 They are the language of a web where creators own their work, not platforms.
 Where users own their identities, not landlords.
 Where provenance, not hype, defines value.

-The "best-case scenario" isn't about everyone becoming a crypto-trader.
-It's about a web where your concert ticket also functions as a lifetime backstage pass.
-It's about a web where your university degree is a "soulbound" deed you hold, not a piece of paper a future employer has to "verify."
-It's about a web where your online identity, your digital home, and your creative work are built on owned ground—a landmark that cannot be erased by a digital landlord.
+The "best-case scenario" is not about universal crypto-trading.
+It centers on a web where a concert ticket also functions as a lifetime backstage pass.
+It is about a web where a university degree is a "soulbound" deed an individual holds, not a piece of paper a future employer must verify.
+It is about a web where identity, digital home, and creative work build upon owned ground—a landmark safe from erasure by a digital landlord.

 The battle for the future of the internet is, first and foremost, a battle of language.
-To reclaim the web, we must first reclaim the narrative.
+Reclaiming the web requires reclaiming the narrative.

 Sources